 The housing market recovery has been strengthening.
 Purchases of new homes rose in September to the highest level in more than two years, the Commerce Department said last week.
 Home values are improving, with the S&P/Case-Shiller index of prices increasing in the year ended August by the most in two years, according to data released earlier this week.

 Homebuilders like Weyerhaeuser Co.
-(WY) are showing tempered enthusiasm for the rebound in the housing industry.
+(WY:US) are showing tempered enthusiasm for the rebound in the housing industry.

 “While today’s construction levels are still low by historic standards, all forecasts point to continued recovery in 2013, as we begin to return to long-term trend levels that are needed to house a growing number of U.S. households,” Daniel Fulton, the company’s president and chief executive officer, said on an Oct.
 26 earnings call.